 Michele Meltzer is Associate Professor of Medicine at Thomas Jefferson University, Philadelphia, Pennsylvania, USA.
 She was president of the Philadelphia Rheumatism Society in 2000-2001 and then served on several committees for the American College of Rheumatology.
 She returned to school at the University of Pennsylvania in the mid 2000’s to obtain a master of bioethics.
 While completing this degree, she became a fellow in the global health program and did a research project on pain management for sickle cell disease in Ghana.
 While in Ghana she became aware of the severe shortage of rheumatologists in many parts of the world.
 Since then she has been to Kenya, India and most recently Ethiopia investigating how best to improve access for rheumatologic care in underserved areas.
-She is also on the curriculum committee at Thomas Jefferson University and actively investigating to find the most effective teaching techniques for rheumatology
+She is actively investigating to find the most effective teaching techniques for rheumatology

 Carol Hitchon MD FRCPC MSc is an Associate Professor of Medicine and clinician scientist in the Section of Rheumatology, Department of Internal Medicine, University of Manitoba.
 Her practice includes general rheumatology with special interests in inflammatory arthritis and connective tissue disease.
 Dr Hitchon’s research interests are focused on understanding pathogenesis and improving clinical outcomes for persons with rheumatic disease.
 She is an active collaborator in national and international research programs.
 Dr Hitchon is particularly interested in initiatives to improve rheumatic disease care and outcomes for Canadian Indigenous North American populations and for persons living in resource limited countries.